kevinmatthes/orvaenting/README.md

 ### Documentation

 ```
+make pdf
 make doxygen
-make pdf
+make manual
 ```

-This command will compile a printable version of this documentation using `pandoc`.
+This command, `pdf`, will compile a printable version of this documentation using `pandoc`.
 It will be named `documentation.pdf`, by default.
 Users are encouraged to alter this default value of the variable `PDF` as desired.

 Furthermore, there is also an automation provided in order to render a source code documentation using `doxygen`.
 It will be stored in the thereby created `./.docs/latex/` directory as `refman.pdf`.

+In order to compile both summaries, the command `manual` is provided.
+By calling this build instruction, the compiled documentations will be copied to the main directory.